 Nikita graduated from the Faculty of Nonlinear Processes of Saratov State University (Russia) in 2012 and defended his Ph.D. in Physics and Mathematics in 2015.
 During his thesis, he focused on nonlinear dynamics, synchronization, and chaotic behavior of high-energy electron flows and their application in microwave devices under supervision of Prof. Alexander Hramov.
 Since then, Nikita became interested in graph theory and neuroscience, which prompted him to change his topic as he started working as a Senior Researcher at Saratov State Technical University and Innopolis University (Russia).
-During this time, he worked at Potsdam Institute for Climate Impact Research with Prof. Jürgen Kurths, the Technical University of Madrid with Prof. Alexander Pisarchik, and the Indian Statistical Institute with Prof. Dibakar Ghosh.
+During this time, he had an opportunity to work with Prof. Jürgen Kurths at Potsdam Institute for Climate Impact Research, with Prof. Alexander Pisarchik the Technical University of Madrid, and with Prof. Dibakar Ghosh at the Indian Statistical Institute.
 Recently, Nikita has combined his research activities with the position of Assistant Professor at Immanuel Kant Baltic Federal University, Russia, teaching a course on Applied Statistics and Machine Learning for bachelor students.
 In his free time he enjoys meeting with friends, cooking, playing table foosball and video games, and has started doing yoga.

 Nikita @ Google Scholar